Directionality and head-tail recognition in the keV-range with the MIMAC detector by deconvolution of the ionic signal: Accessing experimentally the primary electrons cloud

 \subsection{Deconvolution of the ionic contribution}

 Dris and Alexopoulos \cite{Dris2014} have estimated analytically the signal formed on the grid of a Micromegas by a single avalanche:

 where $f(t)$ is the electronic current induced on the grid, $g(t)$ is the ionic one, $q$ is the elementary charge, $u_n$ is the mean electron drift velocity in the gap, $u_p$ is the mean ion drift velocity in the gap, $d$ is the gap length, and $\alpha$ is the Townsend coefficient.
-This formula is elegantly simple since it relies on several approximations.
+This elegantly simple formula relies on several approximations.
 The main ones are: one-dimensional calculations, a constant Townsend coefficient, a mean ion mass produced in the avalanche, the grid and the anode are considered as having geometry of an ideal plane capacitor.
-Even with such approximations, the model developed by Dris and Alexopoulos qualitatively agrees with \texttt{SimuMimac} results, as one can see in Figure~\ref{fig:DrisSimuMimac}.
-Some differences on the amplitudes of the currents can be observed but no significant discrepancies.
+A comparison between the Dris and Alexopoulos model and \texttt{SimuMimac} is presented in Figure~\ref{fig:DrisSimuMimac} for a typical example of a $10~\rm{keV}$ proton after $5~\rm{cm}$ of drift.
+While some differences are observed, mainly on the amplitude of the electronic peaks, the overall agreement between the two methods is better than $50\%$, which qualitatively validates the use of the Dris and Alexopoulos model for determining the signal induced on the Micromegas grid.
 We can then make use of two complementary approaches to determine the signal induced on the grid: a MC simulation and an analytical model.
-Note that we can only make use of \texttt{SimuMimac} to simulate the signal induced on the anode, since the non-linear weighting fields near the anode strips lead to complex analytical expressions in the Dris and Alexopoulos model.
+Note that the signal induced on the anode is more difficult to model than on the grid, since the non-linear weighting fields near the anode strips lead to complex analytical expressions in the Dris and Alexopoulos model.
+For this reason, we do not provide an analytical model of the signal induced on the anode strips, and we instead use \texttt{SimuMimac} to simulate it when required.

 As explained before, we aim to access the electronic current induced on the grid.
 The Flash signal measured by MIMAC corresponds to the integrated charge induced on the grid, which results from a convolution between the electronic and the ionic contributions.
 We can analytically deconvolve the ionic contribution in order to retrieve the electronic current.
 The details of the calculations can be found in Appendix \ref{app:deconvolution}.
 The electronic current is proportional to the following expression: